For any other questions, please contact us.

 We will accept one or multiple related patent families per submission.
 You are also free to make multiple submissions.

-The Seller should provide a price expectation in US$ for the portfolio, although this is not required.
+It is highly recommended that the Seller provides a price expectation in US$ for the portfolio.
+Portfolios without an asking price rarely transact.
 If AST Members are interested in purchasing the portfolio, AST staff will present an offer to the Seller.
 The final purchase price will be negotiated between AST and the Seller.

-The price can be a specific amount or a range (e.g., low to mid six figures, mid six figures, etc.).
+The price can be a specific amount or a range (e.g., 100,000, low to mid six figures, etc.).
 AST’s preference is to receive a specific asking price.

 If the Seller provides a range, AST will interpret that range to be an expectation for an approximate value in accordance with the table below.
 If the Seller expects something different, it should be specifically stated.

 It is recommended that Sellers research recent comparable patent sales when setting a price expectation.
-Here are links to articles on our website that address patent sale prices:
+Here are links to articles on our website that address AST’s average patent purchase prices:

 Yes.
 We will consider submissions of design patents.